otonyoadmin/knowledgebaseotonyo/pages/01.home/21.objects-of-desire/default.md

 Understanding and remaining aware of the constantly changing value of our objects of desire can be helped if we simply reflect for a moment upon our current objects of desire and how they are directly related to they mean to us at the moment.
 We can see upon reflection how their meaning has changed within us as we learn and evolve through our experiences over time as our purposes change.

-The objects we desire today are often different to those which we desired 10 or 20 years ago and many of the objects of desire we had 10 or 20 years ago may now be considered as undesirable as they do not serve our current purposes.
+The objects we desire today are often different to those which we desired 10 or 20 years ago and many of the objects of desire we had 10 or 20 years ago may now be considered as undesirable as they do not enable the current purposes we serve.

+Our purposes create meaning in our lives and it is from this meaing that we create value in objects of desire.